National Office

 2. Membership is open to all those eligible without regard to sex, race, color, creed, or national origin.

 3. Undergraduate membership shall consist of those who are making the study of economics one of their major interests and who are attending an institution where a chapter is located.
+Local chapters can determine higher standards to fit their individual institutional cultures.
 The minimum qualifications for undergraduate membership are:

-A. Twelve semester (term) hours of economics with an average grade of at least a B or, in the case of colleges or universities with an Honors Program in Economics, the equivalent of B grade work or better.
+A. Twelve semester (term) hours of economics with a grade point average of at least a 3.0 or, in the case of colleges or universities with an Honors Program in Economics, the equivalent of B grade work or better.

 C. For institutions that do not have a credit hour system, a candidate must stand in the upper one-third of the students studying economics and must have completed principles and have studied intermediate economic theory.